chengly70/SCDmodality/README.md

 plots_4decodes_Trips.m -- analogous to plots_4decodes.m BUT for all 3x3 networks.
 Figure 4A.
 End of script now outputs: p-values and effect sizes comparing differences for all 2x2 (between LDA, SCA, Optim), results in Appendix C, ALSO outputs p-values and effect sizes for comparing differences of whole decoding accuracy distributions within an algorithm in the command line.

+plotDA_varyTwin.m -- script to generate Fig 6, showing average decoding accuracies from results (assumes Reslt_Pairs_All[j].mat and Reslt_Trips[j].mat are in directory, see: link to Drive above).
+To look at pairs vs triplets, edit/comment out lines 5 & 6).

 Spike Stats Comparisons.
 allFStats_cfDrugs_in_aPC.m -- script to show all box plots (Fig B2) comparing drug effects within a modality, testing all 4 stats (mean,var,cov,correl) WITHIN aPC, and corresponding p-values & effect sizes for all tests (shown in command window). allFStats_OrtRt_in_aPC.m -- script to show all box plots (Fig B2) comparing modality within a drug prep, testing all 4 stats (mean,var,cov,correl) WITHIN aPC, and corresponding p-values & effect sizes for all tests (shown in command window).